XoopsDocs/xoops-2.5.9-install-upgrade/en/book/preparations/README.md

 ## Decide on a Strategy

-The *htdocs* directory of the XOOPS distribution contains two special direcctories.
+The *htdocs* directory of the XOOPS distribution contains two special directories.
 - *xoops_data*
 - *xoops_lib*